cubos/node-inject/README.md

 }

 class FeatureFlagService {
-  dbConnection = useService(DatabaseConnectionService);
+  dbConnection = use(DatabaseConnectionService);

   constructor() {
-    const userId = useService(UserInformationService).userId;
+    const userId = use(UserInformationService).userId;
   }
 }
 ```

-The intended use is to call `useService` from your controllers to obtain services and interact with them.
-Member functions of services can call `useService` themselves as well.
+The intended use is to call `use` from your controllers to obtain services and interact with them.
+Member functions of services can call `use` themselves as well.
 If the service is scoped, you must be inside a scope to use it.

-## `registerValue(name, value)` and `useValue(name)`
+## `registerValue(name, value)` and `use(name)`

 Not everything is a service.
 Maybe you have a stand alone function or some data you want to share.
 For this `registerValue` can be used.